Reshiru/Blazor.IndexedDB.Framework/README.md

 - Versioning (eg. merging database)
 - SaveChanges should await all transactions and rollback everything within the scope if something went wrong while other data was already saved.

+## NOTES
+Because my time is currently very limited, I'm not able to contribute for the time beeing.
+Also I would highly appreciate any external contribution to the project.

 ## How to use
 1. In your startup.cs file add
 ```CSharp